knative/docs/docs/getting-started/first-source.md

     http://cloudevents-player.default.127.0.0.1.nip.io
     ```

-    ??? question "Wait, my Revision is named something different!"
+    ??? question "Why is my Revision named something different!"
-        Since we didn't assign a `revision-name`, Knative Serving automatically created one for us, it's ok if your Revision is named something different.
+        Because we didn't assign a `revision-name`, Knative Serving automatically created one for us.
+It's okay if your Revision is named something different.

 === "YAML"